DOMESTIC VIOLENCE FAQs

 Of the many issues of family law, those which endanger our families such as domestic violence are amongst the most serious.
 Whether individuals have been the victims of domestic violence or have been falsely accused of domestic abuse, securing a favorable legal outcome is absolutely essential.
 Domestic violence may have a direct impact on child custody and other terms of a divorce in New Jersey.
 This is all in addition to the fact that domestic violence claims may lead to criminal charges as well.

 We believe that information and understanding is a huge part of preparing for a legal dispute.
 Therefore, our domestic violence attorneys have put together a useful FAQ section for our clients and other members of the community.
-Please navigate below to read more about some commonly asked questions regarding domestic violence in New Jersey.
+You can check our Domestic Violence Resource Center or please navigate below to read more about some commonly asked questions regarding domestic violence in New Jersey.

 To speak with a qualified and experienced domestic violence lawyer in a free and confidential consultation, please call the Sea Girt or Brick, NJ offices of The Bronzino Law Firm at (732) 812-3102 today.